 It is soft, slightly curly (not as curly as Merida’s mind you), and comes tied in the back with a blue bow.

-They have five points of articulation (head, shoulders, and legs) and it is possible to get them to stand on their own if you balance them just right.
+She has five points of articulation: Head, shoulders, and legs.
+It is possible to get them to stand on their own if you balance them just right.

 As I’ve already mentioned, Belle comes wearing her village outfit.